home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 ### Booleans

 We should avoid the use of truthy boolean values in YAML.
-They often trow of people new to YAML.
+They often throw off people new to YAML.
 Therefore, we only allow the use of `true` and `false` as boolean values, in lower case.

 This keeps it compatible with the YAML 1.2 specifications as well, since that